Fees & Time Limits

 - Dancers must be registered for both days of workshops in order to compete.

-- Soloists should be ready to compete beginning Friday at 8am, and all other dancers should be ready for competition at 2pm on Friday.
-Exact schedules will be available one week prior to each event.
+- Soloists should be ready to compete starting Friday at 9am, and all other dancers should be ready for competition at 2pm on Friday if needed.
+Exact schedules will vary and be available one week prior to each event.

 - All entries are non-refundable.
 If you must cancel an entry, you will receive credit for one year from the city for which you submitted.